Grizzlies vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Grizzlies vs. Lakers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Los Angeles Lakers are 1.5-point favorites heading into Game 2 of the opening round of the NBA Playoffs against the Memphis Grizzlies at FedExForum on Wednesday, starting at 7:30 PM ET on TNT, BSSE, and SportsNet LA.
-The Lakers have a 1-0 series lead.
-The matchup has an over/under of 226.5.
+The Los Angeles Lakers are 4.5-point favorites heading into Game 3 of the opening round of the NBA Playoffs against the Memphis Grizzlies at Crypto.com Arena on Saturday, starting at 10:00 PM ET on ESPN, SportsNet LA, and BSSE.
+The series is tied 1-1.
+The matchup has an over/under of 221.5 points.

 Grizzlies vs. Lakers Odds & Info